 Summer Programme on the United Nations and Global Challenges

-- Re-inventing the united nations: an exploration of challenges encountered by the United Nations and a debate on future perspectives for international cooperation.
+- Explore the challenges faced by the United Nations and debate the future of international cooperation.

 At the end of the 2 weeks, participants will be able to: